slobodanantonijevic/simpleopenweather/README.md

 - **RxJava**: A Java VM implementation of Reactive Extensions.
 For composing asynchronous sequences of code, and implementing a reactive/asynchronous programming concept.
 - **Dagger 2**: A dependency injection framework.
 We use it to implement a design pattern with minimal burden of writing the boilerplate code.
 - **Butter Knife**: View and method binding for Android views.
 To reduce the boilerplate code neede to locate our fields and set methods over them.
 - **Architecture Components**: A collection of libraries that help us design robust, testable, and maintainable apps.
 Mainly used for data persistance and lifecycle awareness.
+(I have decided against LiveData, as I personally mostly favor Rx Observables, and I believe the demo would be much simpler)
   - **ViewModel**: Class is designed to store and manage UI-related data in a lifecycle conscious way.
 Used store the UI related data so it survives the device rotation
-  - **LiveData**: An observable data holder that is lifecycle aware.
-Used in order to honour lifecycle of other Android components.
   - **Room**: A SQLite object mapping library.
 Used to Avoid boilerplate code and easily convert SQLite table data to Java objects.
 - **AndroidX**: The open-source project that is a major improvement to the original Android Support Library.